wtfloltk/perfect_dark_ctr/README.md

 This repository contains a work-in-progress port of the [Perfect Dark decompilation](https://github.com/n64decomp/perfect_dark) to modern platforms.

-To run the port, you must already have a Perfect Dark ROM, specifically the ntsc-final/revision 1 version
+To run the port, you must already have a Perfect Dark ROM, specifically one of the following:
-(md5 `e03b088b6ac9e0080440efed07c1e40f`).
+* `ntsc-final`/`US V1.1`/`US Rev 1` (md5 `e03b088b6ac9e0080440efed07c1e40f`).
+  **This is the recommended version to use**.
+  Called `NTSC version 8.7 final` on the boot screen.
+* `ntsc-1.0`/`US V1.0` (md5 `7f4171b0c8d17815be37913f535e4e93`).
+  Technically supported, but not recommended.
+  Called `NTSC version 8.7 final` on the boot screen as well.
+* `jpn-final` (md5 `538d2b75945eae069b29c46193e74790`).
+  Technically supported, but requires a separate custom-built executable.
+  Called `JPN version 8.9 final` on the boot screen.

 ## Status

+The game is in a mostly functional state, with both singleplayer and split-screen multiplayer modes fully working.
+There are minor graphics- and gameplay-related issues, and possibly occasional crashes.

+**The following extra features are implemented:**
+* mouselook;
+* dual analog controller support;
+* widescreen resolution support;
+* configurable field of view;
+* 60 FPS support, including fixes for some framerate-related issues;
+* fixes for a couple original bugs and crashes;
+* basic mod support, currently enough to load a few custom levels;
+* slightly expanded memory heap size.

 Currently only 32-bit platforms are supported, namely x86 Windows and Linux.
 Note that 32-bit binaries will still work on 64-bit versions of those platforms, though you might have to install some additional libraries.

-The game is in a somewhat functional but probably unstable state.
-There are major graphical issues, minor audio issues and possibly other issues.

-There are currently no "extra features" implemented except for janky mouselook, arbitrary resolution support (with partial widescreen support), some extra controls and somewhat expanded heap size.

 ## Download